Code-Institute-Submissions/Gymshop/README.md

     - STRIPE_PUBLIC_KEY - Provided by Stripe - "Publishable key" on Stripe dashboard
     - STRIPE_SECRET_KEY - Provided by Stripe - "Secret key" on Stripe dashboard
     - STRIPE_WH_SECRET - Provided by Stripe - *Developers* > *Webhooks* > add an end point > select endpoint > *Signing secret*
-        - log in to stripe *Stripe* > Side Nav, click *Developers* > *Webhooks* > add endpoint >  the endpoint is `[URL of deployed site]/checkout/wh/` > *recieve all events* > *add endpoint*
+        - log in to stripe *Stripe* > Side Nav, click *Developers* > *Webhooks* > add endpoint >  the endpoint is `[URL of deployed site]/checkout/wh/` > *receive all events* > *add endpoint*
         - Send a test webhook if this is successful.
-Sometimes it is slow to proccess this and a 401 error will appear but if you wait a few minutes it should work
+Sometimes it is slow to process this and a 401 error will appear but if you wait a few minutes it should work

-- Login to the deployed site's admnin (`/admin`) with admin login details and then verify the admin account
+- Login to the deployed site's admin (`/admin`) with admin login details and then verify the admin account

-- Site is now fully Deployed and is 100% functional
+- Site is now fully deployed and is 100% functional

 ## Offline/Local Deployment